 You’re so excited when starting nursing school and student loans are so easy to get that it seems like no big deal to get a few.
 You take out the loans and sign on the dotted line because you’ve dreamed of this career and you know it’s what you want to do with your life. …

 One of the most difficult courses in nursing school is Pharmacology.
-There are hundreds of medications that must be learned, along with their indications, contraindications, side effects, dosing, and much more.
-Learning all the medications you need to know to pass the NCLEX is difficult.
-While I would never call learning pharmacology in nursing school easy, there are definitely ways to make it easier.
-3 NCLEX Pharmacology Tips When considering the tips and strategies needed to learn … [Read more...] about 3 Pharmacology Tips to Help You Pass the NCLEX
+There are hundreds of medications that often must be memorized along with their indications, contraindications, side effects, dosing, and much more.
+Learning all the medications you need to know to pass the NCLEX can seem nearly impossible.
+Fortunately, it’s not impossible, and while I would never call learning pharmacology in nursing school easy, there are definitely ways to make it easier.

 One of the best ways you can prepare for an interview is to practice your answers to some of the most common nursing interview questions.
 Although no two interviews are exactly the same, most nurse managers ask many of the same types of questions.
 Getting your thoughts together and ideas of how to answers these questions ahead of time will help you appear confident and prepared during the interview process.